Phrenzi/slate/source/index.html.md

   -H "X-Staff-Id: 828055eb-a94d-4f71-aa90-110d5b747468"
 ```

-Noted that this patron list api need Manager token, and Staff-Id Header at the same time.
+Noted that example on the right, this api need Manager token, and Staff-Id Header at the same time.